Austin Artistic Reconstruction, LLC

-The Board shall consist of not fewer than two and not more than seven Directors.
+The Board shall consist of not fewer than one and not more than seven Directors.
 The Directors shall be determined by the Board at the annual meeting of the Board.
 Each Director shall be elected for a perpetual term or for such other term as the Board may determine by resolution.

 SECTION 6.4 Term of Office.